 - Trained 424 key professionals including police officers and lawyers on child friendly justice and the 2013 Children’s Act

 In 2017, the partnership entered a new phase supporting Unicef’s child protection work globally.
 Child protection is a vital yet often underfunded area of Unicef’s work because it is complex and requires long-term support to create systemic change in attitudes and behaviour.
 With the support of DLA Piper, Unicef will be able to continue our vital work so that children around the world can go to school instead of work, avoid child marriage, and be safe in their communities.

 Pro bono support globally

-DLA Piper has provided around 18,000 pro bono hours to support Unicef, with over 500 lawyers collaborating and providing support across 37 jurisdictions.
+DLA Piper has provided 27,000 pro bono hours to support Unicef, with lawyers from across 43 DLA Piper offices globally supporting 27 UNICEF offices on a wide range of issues including child marriage, birth registration, transitional justice and international child protection standards.
 The time, expertise and commitment DLA lawyers have demonstrated in all the work they have undertaken has been instrumental in the positive impact Unicef has been able to continue to have on protecting children’s rights worldwide.

 Projects have included:

 - Supporting the implementation of the 2013 Children’s Act in Bangladesh helping to ensure children have access to a justice system that is fair and protects their rights